Manulainen/RGB-matrix/README.md

 # RGB-matrix
-Drivers for RGB Matrix based on 4*74HC595 registers
+Python module for RGB Matrix based on 4*74HC595 registers